JustAjani/Knight-s-Conquest/PROGRESSLOG.md

 -**Refining StateManagement:** To prevent memory leaks and thread overhead I looked into threadpooling.[Help from Chagpt] -**Refining Audio:** Using thread pool to handle tasks like enqueuing sounds and playing them, ensuring that I don't have to create an excessive number of threads for these operations.[Help from Chatgpt]
 - **Improved Error Handling For classes:** Add error handling and exception for audio and state manager class.
+- **Enemy Death Anim:** Death Animation fix sorta.

+## August 20, 2024

+- **StateManager Improved:** removed the thread pooling due to the currency system so I used a flag system instead, I also set a default state if the state the enemy is looking for doesn't exist.
+I also removed the delays in the statemachine so everything will run smoother, improved the state hierarchy.
+- **Damage State:** Enemy death animation is now visible however damage animation isn't due to certain changes in the in the statemanager.